Look back at 1994: The historic first Furious Flower Conference

 cracks into furious flower.
 Lifts its face

 all unashamed.
 And sways in wicked grace.

-Taking its name from these lines in Brooks’ poem and dedicated to her literary legacy, the mission of the Furious Flower Poetry Center is to cultivate, honor, and promote the diverse voices of African American poets.
-Several of our programs have come to be considered landmark events, bringing together established and emerging poets, along with students and faculty from universities across the nation.
-After a visit to the 2004 Furious Flower conference, Nikky Finney proclaimed it “black poetry planet.”
+Taking its name from these lines in Brooks’ poem and dedicated to her literary legacy, the Furious Flower Poetry Center cultivates, honors, and promotes the diverse voices of African American writers.
+Our programs bring together established and emerging poets, along with students and faculty from universities across the nation.

 We serve James Madison University, the Harrisonburg community, and scholars everywhere with education, research, and publishing.